0

 Signs You Need Endodontic Retreatment: How to Know When It's Time for a Second Chance

-At Apex Endodontics, we understand the importance of saving natural teeth and preserving oral health.
-One of the most essential treatments in endodontics is Endodontic Retreatment.
-This procedure may be necessary when a root canal treatment, which was previously performed, does not fully heal or becomes reinfected over time.
-In this blog post, we will explore what endodontic retreatment is, why it may be needed, and how it can help restore your tooth to full functionality and health.
+At Apex Endodontics and Implantology Specialists, we understand the importance of saving natural teeth and preserving long-term oral health.
+One of the most essential procedures in endodontics is Endodontic Retreatment.
+This advanced treatment may be necessary when a previous root canal treatment doesn’t fully heal or becomes reinfected over time, potentially jeopardizing your tooth’s structure.

 What is Endodontic Retreatment?